Kinds of Failure

 Many distributed systems ultimately rely on some form of physical storage (SSDs, NVMe) to keep their data safe.
 Like all hardware, these devices can fail due to age, wear, or misuse.

-A file that was expected was not present. (
+A file that was expected was not present. (open

 Our nodes would exist in an isolated state if not for networks.
 Communicating with an external API could pass through hundreds of cables, routers, and switches, all of which (including the API) can fail in various ways.